Gateway to Africa’s markets: Export promotion helps SMEs to establish new business relations

 Lead executing agency: Ministry of Commerce

 Tunisia needs stability and growth to maintain social peace in its young democracy and to stem refugee flows.
-The country therefore faces the challenge of having to create more employment and competitive businesses.
+The country therefore faces the challenge of having to create more employment.
 Because of its small domestic market, exporting goods and services is crucial to the growth of the economy.
-Three quarters of all exporters stem from just three sectors, namely textiles and leather goods, food and electronics.
-Most of the main export products have not changed in over 20 years.
+However, three quarters of all exporters operate in just three sectors, namely textiles and leather goods, food and electronics.
+Most of the main exports have not changed in over 20 years.
 One reason for this is the country’s strong focus on the European market.

-Although many sub-Saharan countries boast the world’s highest economic growth rates, only around five per cent of Tunisia’s exports go to the African continent.
-The Tunisian Government has recognised the market potential of its southern neighbours and wants to increase exports and investment in other African countries.
+Although many sub-Saharan countries boast the world’s highest economic growth rates, only around ten per cent of Tunisia’s exports go to the African continent.
+The Tunisian Government has recognised the potential of African markets and intends to increase exports and investment.

 Selected small and medium-sized Tunisian enterprises have better access to new export markets in Africa, resulting in more employment.

-The project trains advisors and supports the institutionalisation of an advisory network so that even small enterprises can find professional and specialised private advisory services that can help them tap into African markets.
+The project trains advisors and supports the institutionalisation of an advisory network to provide even small enterprises with professional and specialised private advisory services that facilitate access to African markets.